wingsuit-designsystem/wingsuit/docs/src/pages/components/presentation/index.md

 title: 'Presentation'
 ---
 Presentation templates are located typically at `apps/storybook/patterns/type/`.
 They are useful to present a combination of components.
-A very typical use case is the pages in atomic design.
+A very typical use case are the pages in atomic design.

 <b>A Presentation component contains:</b>
 * pattern.stories.jsx
 * pattern.twig

-Inside the stories, you load the twig file the same way you do it in the [twig only](../twig) component.
+Within the stories, you load the twig file the same way as you do it in the [twig only](../twig) component.
 ```js
 import { RenderTwig } from '@wingsuit-designsystem/storybook';
 import React from 'react';